andreybondarb/Deeppavlov-NER-task-with-a-precomposed-synthetic-dataset/README.md

 ### Deeppavlov NER task with a precomposed synthetic dataset.

-First notebook - generating synthetic dataset for named entity recognition task.
+The first notebook - generating synthetic dataset for named entity recognition task.

-Second notebook - training the Deeppavlov BERT neural network on a precomposed synthetic dataset in google colab.
+The second notebook - training the Deeppavlov BERT neural network on a precomposed synthetic dataset in google colab.